-Because there are several types of genitourinary cancers, risk factors and symptoms may vary.
+Because there are several types of genitourinary cancers, risk factors, and symptoms may vary.
 Discuss any symptoms you experience with your physician so he or she can recommend appropriate diagnostic tests.

 Your doctor may detect the presence of genitourinary cancer by ordering:

 Surgery, radiation therapy, or chemotherapy could be used in the treatment of genitourinary cancer.
-The expert team of oncologists, radiation oncologists, and surgeons at CHI St. Luke’s Health will discuss the appropriate course of treatment for each patient based on the type of cancer, severity, and the patient’s overall health.
+The expert team of oncologists, radiation oncologists, and surgeons at St. Luke’s Health will discuss the appropriate course of treatment for each patient based on the type of cancer, its severity, and the patient’s overall health.